RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

 From the protein_design directory change directories into mpframework_design

-	cd ./mpframework_design

-Then open the file mpf_design.xml
+Then open the file mpframework_design/mpf_design.xml

      <ROSETTASCRIPTS>
      <SCOREFXNS>